 That should bother us.

 Behavior analysis has an unusual relationship to artificial intelligence.
 It is not merely another health profession being asked to adopt AI.
-Some of the most important ideas in modern AI pass through territory behavior analysts should recognize immediately.
+At the frontier of AI, reinforcement learning is doing work behavior analysts should recognize: not as metaphor, but as a training arrangement in which consequences shape what a system does next.

-The people telling this story are computer scientists, computational neuroscientists, and science journalists.
+The people telling this story are computer scientists, computational neuroscientists, and AI labs.
+Harvard's Kempner Institute titled one explainer “From Lab Rats to Chatbots.”88.
+Kempner Institute, Harvard University, “From lab rats to chatbots: On the pivotal role of reinforcement learning in modern large language models.”
+AI researchers routinely cite operant conditioning, animal behavior, and the Law of Effect when explaining reinforcement learning and RLHF.
 Behavior analysis has not made this lineage central to its own public account of AI.
-A field that helped give AI one of its central training logics is not substantially present in the room where those ideas became infrastructure.
+A field that helped give AI one of its central training logics is not substantially present in the room where that logic became infrastructure.

 That is the first strange fact.
 The second is that this absence would have been hard to predict at the beginning of the field.